meililiu1019/meililiu1019.github.io/team/pin-zhang.md

 **Grant Reviewer**
 Natural Sciences and Engineering Research Council of Canada (NSERC)

+# __Organization of Conferences__
+12/2023: Chair, Mini-symposium ‘Big Data and Artificial Intelligence in Geotechnics’ of International Symposium on Innovations in Geotechnical Engineering towards Sustainability, HK
+05/2023: Member of Organising Committee, Workshop of Alan Turing Network for AI in Geotechnics, Glasgow, UK
+05/2023, Member of Organising Committee, Workshop on Information Modelling and Knowledge Management for Autonomous Mining and Construction, Birmingham, UK
+11/2022: Chair, ISSMGE TC309 Technical Forum of Young Scholars on Data-driven Modelling of Soil Behaviours with Geotechnical Applications, HK

 # __Awards & Honours__
 10/2023: World's Top 2% Scientists, Stanford University